nicklormanhall/assessment-week4-visitorguestbook/README.md

 https://github.com/nicklormanhall/assessment-week4-visitorguestbook (github)

 A issue that I came across was when I was trying different things to fix issues, I would change one thing then another and found out it was something else but then I struggled to remember what changes I had made.
 I didn't think it was worth creating new branch because I thought it would be quick to fix but I may need to start to create new branches to keep better control.

+I came across a bug after I pushed to render where trying to add reviews would often not work.
+I realised this was an issue with my async/await and was able to correct